In this blog we’ll look at the top 7 web design trends in eCommerce for 2022 to help your online business stand out from the crowd.

 I’m excited to see what other ecommerce brands adopt this new trend in 2022 and beyond.

-That concludes our list of seven web design trends for ecommerce websites.
+That concludes our list of 7 web design trends for ecommerce websites in 2022.
 Hopefully this gives you some fresh ideas in terms of what is hot right now for online shopping, and how you might be able to update your ecommerce site this year and beyond.
 If you’re thinking of updating your ecommerce website, or starting a new ecommerce business but not sure where to start, why not contact our team of experts who can help steer you in the right direction and help you on your new website journey.
 After all, we know what works, we know what looks great and we would love to partner with you on your big idea.